michaelliyunhao/RL-project/DQN/DQN-Qube/README.md

 All the results (figure and model) will be stored in the ```./storage``` folder by default

-If you are not familiar with this environment, you can use the  `anylize_env()`  function in the `utils.py` to help you quickly understand the environment's state space, action space, reward range, etc.
+If you are not familiar with this environment, you can use the  `analyze_env()`  function in the `utils.py` to help you quickly understand the environment's state space, action space, reward range, etc.

 ## How to run